-If you get more in benefit payments than is allowed under the benefit cap rules, your benefit will be capped and your Housing Benefit will be reduced.
+If your benefit payments come to more than is allowed under the benefit cap rules, your benefit will be capped and your Housing Benefit will be reduced.

 The benefit cap will be applied automatically, you don't need to do anything.
 To understand why your benefit has been capped, you can read more about which benefits are and aren't included in the calculation.
 To get an estimate of how the benefit cap could affect you please use the online calculator.